jasperpato/learn-special-relativity/README.md

 ## Design

 ### Front-end
-HTML pages contain information about what should be displayed while the style.css sheet handles how it should be displayed.
+The space-theme asthetic is handled using CSS, inside the style.css file.
+CSS handles all the futuristic page transitions and the layout of the page.
+While HTML pages contain information about what should be displayed.
 The *home*, *learn*, *stats*, *login*, *tests* and *sign-up* pages are linked HTML sheets while inside *stats* pagination is used.

-All Javascript functions are placed in the script.js file.
-Javascript functions are used to validate forms instead of the server.
+Javascript functions are used to validate forms instead of the server, as well as to handle the animations and navigation bar.
+All Javascript functions are placed inside the script.js file.
 ### Back-end
-The website is ran using a flask server.
+The website is run using a flask server.
 Flask is a micro framework for the backend of the website.
 Jinja is used inside the HTML so the display can adapt to server data as well as for running loops.
 Users are saved inside a SQLite database.
-The username, password, and scores of the user are saved.
+The username, password, and scores of the user are saved so progress can be encouraged.

 ## Intent